pdavide/developers.italia.it/_pages/en/gsoc-ideas.md

             <td tabindex="0">API</td>
             <td>
                 <b>Port the <i>gen-api-models</i> tool to OpenAPI v3</b><br />
-                This proposal involves a set of tools used across the “IO” project.
-                In particular, the <i>gen-api-models</i> tool allows to generate TypeScript definitions of OpenAPI specs.
+                The <i>gen-api-models</i> tool allows to generate TypeScript definitions of OpenAPI specs.
                 As such, this proposal requires adapting the existing tool to support the newer
                 <a href="https://docs.italia.it/italia/piano-triennale-ict/lg-modellointeroperabilita-docs/">Interoperability Guidelines</a>.
                 <br />